Post-Regularization Confidence Bands for Ordinary Differential Equations: Theoretical Properties

 \begin{assumption} For any $F_j\in\Hcal$, there exists a random variable $B$, with $\mathbb E(B)<\infty$, and $\left|{\partial F_j(x)} / {\partial x_k}\right| \leq B \|F_j\|_{L_2}$ almost surely. \end{assumption}

-Assumption \ref{assump:kerneldensity} is standard in the literature on local polynomial regressions \citep{fan1996local}.
+Assumption \ref{assump:kerneldensity} is standard in the local polynomial regression literature \citep{fan1996local}.
 Assumption \ref{assump:complexity} regards the complexity of the functionals.
 Similar assumptions have been adopted in the sparse additive model over RKHS without interactions \citep{Koltchinskii2010, Raskutti2011}.
 Assumption \ref{assump:fluctuation} is an inverse Poincar\'e inequality type condition, which places a regularization on the fluctuation in $F_j$ relative to the $L_2$-norm.
 The same assumption has also been used in additive models in RKHS \citep{Zhu2014,dai2021kernel}.